syamkumar58/glorify_god_frontend/APPDETAILS.md

   - Email login with unKnown email and password login issue - fix
   - Player Landscape issues with fitting to the screen - fix
   - version increment

+- 07/04/2024
+  - Added valid messages to user for intimation on email login flow
+  - Small UI and colors changes
+  - version increment